Skip to main content

 4 mentions Positive Neutral Negative

-The music is highly praised for its engaging, head-bobbing soundtracks and personalized details.
-The developer enhanced the experience in the full game with new music while retaining the enjoyable, brain-tickling sounds, resulting in well-paced and enjoyable audio.
+The music is highly praised for its engaging, head-bobbing soundtracks and thoughtful details tailored to the player.
+The developer has enhanced the experience with new tracks and improved audio elements, contributing to a well-paced and enjoyable atmosphere.

 • “I liked the head-bobbing soundtracks and little details tailored to the player.”

-• “After playing the demo and getting to the full game, the developer has improved and fixed many aspects, including new music and art, while keeping those brain-tickling sounds that make me feel good.”
+• “After playing the demo and getting to the full game, the developer has improved and fixed many things, including new music and art.
+The game still has those brain-tickling sounds that make me feel good.”

 • optimization